 An annual budget is adopted for the general fund in conformity with the guidelines described above.
-The original 2020 approved budget and amounts carried forward from prior year authorized approximately \$71.2 million in appropriations and other amounts to be raised.
-During year 2020, the Town meeting approved subsequent increases in appropriations totaling approximately \$1.6 million.
+The original 2021 approved budget and amounts carried forward from prior year authorized approximately \$72.8 million in appropriations and other amounts to be raised.
+During year 2021, the Town meeting approved subsequent increases in appropriations totaling approximately \$736,000, which were funded from us the of free cash and other available funds.